Market-style reforms widen racial divide in Cuba

 But Cuba does not publish demographic data such as income or crime by race and experts say it makes it very difficult to design economic, social and cultural policies to boost equality.

-"In Cuba the statistics are color blind," said Jesus Guanche, a frequent writer on matters of race.
+"In Cuba the statistics are colour blind," said Jesus Guanche, a frequent writer on matters of race.
 "If you want to enact measures to help disadvantaged people, you have to identify them."

 (Editing by Kieran Murray)